 Location: 165 Hobart Avenue, Summit

 Details: Reeves-Reed Arboretum is a beautiful location to visit any time of the year.
 Stop by for special activities such as Discovery Saturdays, the perfect way to explore the arboretum at your own pace and make exciting discoveries.
 Children’s programs include Let’s Get Growing, a fun gardening and nutrition class for kids ages 5-12 with different themes each month.
-Little ones can register for Oaks and Acorns, a weekly parent/child session that teaches respect for the natural world through nature walks, stories, songs and projects.
+For example, little ones can register for Oaks and Acorns, a weekly parent/child session that teaches respect for the natural world through nature walks, stories, songs and projects.

 More info: www.reeves-reedarboretum.org or call 908-273-8787